 For students unable to finance their education at Hamilton independently, the College furnishes scholarships, part-time employment and long-term loans.
 Such financial assistance adds breadth to the student body and attracts individuals of diverse interests and backgrounds.

-U.S. citizens and permanent residents need to submit the Free Application for Federal Student Aid (FAFSA), the Hamilton College Financial Aid Application and U.S. income tax forms.
-First-time applicants must also complete the College Scholarship Service (CSS) PROFILE form.
-Additional requirements may include New York State tax forms, non-custodial profile and/or a business/farm supplement.
-International students must submit the International Student Financial Aid Application and the Certification of Finances.
+U.S. citizens and permanent residents need to submit the Free Application for Federal Student Aid (FAFSA), College Scholarship Service (CSS) Profile, federal income tax returns and W2s.
+Additional requirements may include New York State tax forms and Non-custodial parent Profile.
+International students must submit the College Scholarship Service (CSS) Profile, the Hamilton College Financial Aid Application, International Student Financial Aid Application, and the Certification of Finances.

 An application for financial aid cannot be considered until the candidate has also applied for admission to the College.
 The decision to admit an applicant is normally made without regard to the need for financial aid.
 Consequently, admission in no way guarantees the granting of such aid.
 Aid is normally awarded for an academic year and credited to College bills, but may be adjusted at any time if circumstances warrant.
 Awards are reevaluated each year; therefore, in the spring of each year, students who wish to be considered for the renewal of an award must again file application materials with the Office of Financial Aid.

-The amount of financial aid for which a candidate is eligible is established through consideration of income, assets, family size, number of family members in college and other circumstances that may affect a family's ability to contribute toward education costs.
+The amount of financial aid for which a candidate is eligible is established through consideration of income, assets, family size, number of siblings in college and other circumstances that may affect a family's ability to contribute toward education costs.

 Over the years, the College has developed a strong and far-reaching program of scholarship aid.
 Hamilton College scholarships are supported by endowed funds established through the generosity of alumni and friends, by annual grants and by the College's operating budget.